-The Internal Revenue Service issued a determination letter on April 6, 2012, which expires on January 31, 2016, stated that the Plan and its underlying trust are designed in accordance with applicable sections of the Internal Revenue Code (IRC), and therefore, are exempt from federal income taxes.
+The Internal Revenue Service issued a determination letter on April 6, 2012, which expires on January 31, 2016, stating that the Plan and its underlying trust are designed in accordance with applicable sections of the Internal Revenue Code (IRC), and therefore, are exempt from federal income taxes.

-Accounting principles generally accepted in the United States of America require Plan management to evaluate tax positions taken by the Plan and recognize a tax liability or asset if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination.
-The Plan Administrator believes that there are no uncertain tax positions.
+Accounting principles generally accepted in the United States of America require Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
+The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2013, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
+The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2009.